ritvikindupuri/sentinel-threatHunt/README.md

 2. Open your n8n workspace.
 3. Click the **three dots (•••)** in the top right corner of the canvas.
 4. Select **"Import from File"** and upload the JSON file.
-5. Configure your Microsoft Azure, OpenAI, Anthropic, Google, and Slack/Email credentials.
+5. Follow the *Detailed Credential Setup Guide* below to configure your Azure, AI, and Database connections.

 ---